Do you breathe? How often? What is your requirement for breathing?

 2. Total payout

 The sustenance of an MLM company is attributed to the payout standard.
 If the payout hits the higher side the company is not going to survive long and if the payout goes below average it will become difficult for the distributors to bring in more people.
 Generally, an acceptable percentage of payout in the MLM industry is 40-45%.
-Fixing your payout cappings is crucial to the stability of your compensation structure.
+Fixing your payout cappings is crucial to the stability of your MLM compensation structures.

 While setting personal volume as a criteria for commission payment, consider the personal sales volume of your distributors rather than the personal purchase volume to avoid getting penalized for ‘inventory loading’.

 3. Payout distribution

 Making sure the right person receives the right amount of commission.
 This not only increases trust but also helps in long-term retention of distributors.
 The compensation plan has to be structured in a way that it serves commission to all the members in the MLM tree structure based on their efforts.
 Most of the conventional plans need to be hybridized to serve the effect.